-3 Summary of use and exploration of survey data across respondent countries, by estimated stage of maturity in development and use of administrative data, based on the responses received
+Summary of use and exploration of survey data across respondent countries, by estimated stage of maturity in development and use of administrative data, based on the responses received

-Maturity of survey data use Country Details of use Mature development/pre- Armenia A 25% sample survey will be used to supplement production the administrative data based on 2022 Census.
+Maturity of survey data use Country Details of use Mature development/pre- production Armenia A 25% sample survey will be used to supplement the administrative data based on 2022 Census.
 (See earlier section Armenia) Czech Republic Migration data about from Labour Force Survey, including date of migration and place of birth of parents.
-United States Survey gives age-sex attributes of migrant flows for the Commonwealth of Puerto Rico.
+United States Survey provides age-sex attributes of migrant flows for the Commonwealth of Puerto Rico.

-Methodology-related innovations in measuring international migration
+B. Methodology-related innovations in measuring international migration

-75. Some countries also indicated details about methodological developments, independent of data driven innovations, that they were undertaking.
+72. Some countries also indicated details about methodological developments, independent of data driven innovations, that they were undertaking.
 Elaboration was given by New Zealand and the United Kingdom, and they will be used as brief examples of different methodological innovations that are taking place.

-Selected examples of methodological innovation
+1. Selected examples of methodological innovation

-New Zealand
+A. New Zealand

-- 76. New Zealand collects arrival and departure information, based on travellers' passports and flights for all passengers.
+- 73. New Zealand collects arrival and departure information, based on travellers' passports and flights for all passengers.
 Using this data, it has developed an outcomes-based measure of migration, which classifies immigrants and emigrants based on the amount of time a traveller spends in or out of the country.
-In general this requires observations of a travellers' border-crossings for up to 16 months, which necessarily introduces a delay in producing timely finalised estimates of migration.
-Therefore, Statistics New Zealand uses a predictive machine learning to give provisional estimates of migration, based on predictively classifying border-crossings. - 77.
+In general, this requires observations of a travellers' border-crossings for up to 16 months, which necessarily introduces a delay in producing timely finalised estimates of migration.
+Therefore, Statistics New Zealand uses a predictive machine learning to give provisional estimates of migration, based on predictively classifying border-crossings. - 74.
 The model learns about the features of border crossings that make them more or less likely to be migrant crossings, by looking at millions of historical records.
 The model looks at "features" in the historical border-crossing data, such as the direction of crossing, and date of the crossing, the amount of time in/out of country, the amount of time that has passed since the border crossing.
 It also learns about attributes from the passport data, such as the age, sex, and citizenship of travellers, and the broad type of visa they hold.
 Each of the records also has information on whether a particular crossing was a migrant crossing or not (the outcome).
-This allows the model to establish links between different combinations of the features above, and the likelihood that a crossing is a migrant crossing.
-The model uses a technique called gradient boosting to do the learning.
-This is implemented using a well-established algorithm called "XGBoost". - 78.
-This process creates an ensemble of predictors that can be applied to border crossings where the outcome is unknown, based on the features in unknown border crossings.
-Using the established probabilities, the number of migrant crossings for a particular reference period, aggregated by different attributes, including age, sex, and country of previous residence are estimated.

-&lt;sup>8 Details of the specific classification rules are available at Migration Data Transformation: The 12/16-month rule.
+Details of the specific classification rules are available at Migration Data Transformation: The 12/16-month rule.